Cystic Fibrosis Can Make it Hard for Kids to Grow

 NASOGASTRIC TUBE (NG)

-- A long, thin, flexible tube that goes in the nose and down the throat so the tip is in the stomach.
+- A long, thin, flexible tube that goes in the nose and down the throat so the tip is in the stomach

-- The end of the tube is taped to the cheek to hold it in place, though young children (toddler/preschoolers) can still pull the tube out (and commonly do).
+- The end of the tube is taped to the cheek to hold it in place, though young children (toddler/preschoolers) can still pull the tube out (and commonly do)

-- Less invasive because surgery is not required
+- Surgery is not required

 Field is required!